SaxxAppeal/ovpn-killswitch/README.md

 -Killswitch.sh-

 This is the script that actually does all of the work.
-Uncomment line 39 and fill in your email address.
+Uncomment line 50 and fill in your email address.

-error.txt-
+-error.txt-

 This is the subject and body of the email that is automatically sent by the server should the killswitch engage.